particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Particle.keepAlive"}}

-On all Gen 3 devices (Argon, Boron, B Series SoM, Tracker) and Gen 2 cellular devices:
+On all Gen 3 devices (Argon, Boron, B-Series SoM, Tracker) and Gen 2 cellular devices:

 Sets the duration between keep-alive messages used to maintain the connection to the cloud.